npm-simplified/simplified/docs/content-meta.md

 Optional.
 Set this to true to return the single metadata value.
 False will return an array of values.

 #### @returns:
-The return result varies depending on the parameters set and the type of corresponding metadata value.
-Otherwise, will return an error on failure.
+The return result varies depending on the set parameters.
+Otherwise will return an error on failure.

 #### Usage:
 ~~~~